Thematic Areas: Youth Employment | Greening TVET | Access, Equity & Quality | TVET in a Digital World | Other Themes

 Ongoing TVET reforms have resulted in the expansion of support mechanisms for teaching staff in many countries, specifically concerning new pedagogies, curricula and use of technologies.
 However, various dimensions of the future of TVET teaching and learning are yet to be fully unpacked.

-This virtual conference seeks to gather knowledge, insights, experiences and promising practices from the international TVET community on the future of TVET teaching and learning in the context of global disruptions and a rapidly changing labour market.
-The conference will explore what skills are likely to be needed for the future of work and what steps TVET systems need to take – at policy, provision and practitioner levels – to prepare teachers and trainers to deliver these skills.
-The discussions will focus on four broad areas that have been identified as crucial for 21st century skills development: green skills, ICT/digital skills, entrepreneurship and education for sustainable development (with a focus on global citizenship, equity and innovation).
-However, inputs from participants falling outside of these areas are also welcome.
-Insights gained from the virtual conference will form part of the evidence base for the forthcoming UNESCO-UNEVOC trends mapping study on ‘the future of TVET teaching and learning’.
+This virtual conference gathered knowledge, insights, experiences and promising practices from the international TVET community on the future of TVET teaching and learning in the context of global disruptions and a rapidly changing labour market.
+The conference explored what skills were likely to be needed for the future of work and what steps TVET systems needed to be take – at policy, provision and practitioner levels – to prepare teachers and trainers to deliver these skills.
+The discussions focused on four broad areas that have been identified as crucial for 21st century skills development: green skills, ICT/digital skills, entrepreneurship and education for sustainable development (with a focus on global citizenship, equity and innovation).
+However, inputs from participants falling outside of these areas were also welcome.